mergesort/mergesort.github.io/_posts/2020-09-21-Context-Bound-Types.md

 tags: [programming, swift]
 ---

 I've been thinking about privacy lately.
-No, not [online](https://www.fabisevi.ch/2018/01/16/the-future-will-be-signed/) [privacy](https://www.fabisevi.ch/2019/01/01/pushing-the-boundaries-of-technology/), but about APIs can balance exposing the right amount of implementation details without revealing too much.
+No, not [online](https://www.fabisevi.ch/2018/01/16/the-future-will-be-signed/) [privacy](https://www.fabisevi.ch/2019/01/01/pushing-the-boundaries-of-technology/), but about how APIs can balance exposing the right amount of implementation details without revealing too much.

 I'll walk through a task I find myself doing often when building iOS apps, creating a view controller with header view, and four different ways to go about it.